nhsx/morbidity_network_analysis/README.md

 ### Contact
-If you have any other questions please contact the author [Stephen Richer](mailto:stephen.richer@proton.me?subject=[GitHub]%20multinet)
+If you have any other questions please contact the author, [Stephen Richer](mailto:stephen.richer@proton.me?subject=[GitHub]%20multinet).